zorroforever/ishigawa/docs/user-guide/quickstart.md

 ```
 mdmctl mdmcert vendor -password=secret -country=US -email=admin@acme.co
 ```
+### Generate MDM CSR

-Log in to the Apple Developer Portal, and navigate to the MDM CSR request tab.
-The first screen might ask you to use Keychain Assistant to create a certificate request.
-Skip it, you created one with `mdmcert` above.
+Log in to the Apple Developer Portal (https://developer.apple.com/account), and navigate to the Certificates, IDs & Profiles section (https://developer.apple.com/account/resources/certificates/list).
+  1. Click the plus symbol (+) next to *Certificates*
+  2. Select *MDM CSR* under the *Services* section, click *Continue*
-Upload the `VendorCertificateRequest.csr` file and then download the certificate.
-Move the downloaded certificate file(likely called mdm.cer) to the `mdm-certificates` folder.
+  3. Upload the `VendorCertificateRequest.csr` file, click *Continue*
+  4. Click *Download* to download the certificate.
+  5. Move the downloaded certificate file (likely called mdm.cer) to the `mdm-certificates` folder.

 You now have the vendor side of the certificate flow complete, and you need to complete the customer side of this flow, with the help of the vendor cert.